MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

-In the original spherical deconvolution [Tournier2004]_ and constrained spherical deconvolution [Tournier2007]_ papers, the response function was estimated by extracting the 300 voxels with highest anisotroy within a brain mask, eroded to avoid noisy voxels near the edge of the brain.
+In the original spherical deconvolution [Tournier2004]_ and constrained spherical deconvolution [Tournier2007]_ papers, the response function was estimated by extracting the 300 voxels with the highest FA values within a brain mask, eroded to avoid noisy voxels near the edge of the brain.
 This can be performed using the fa_ method directly:

 .. code-block:: console